 - Who are your customers, and what do they need?

 - How do you add value and fulfil their needs?

 - What is your buyer journey, and does it make sense with the points above?

-Then, take action on the insights you've discovered by building an emotive campaign that can solve any challenges your customers have, while also adding value to their company in other ways.
+Then, take action on the insights you’ve discovered by building an emotive campaign that can solve any challenges your customers have while adding value to their company in other ways.

-Doing this is going to take some time and a lot of thought, but at the end of the day, you'll have made your customers understand what a great investment your product or service is.
+Doing this will take some time and a lot of thought, but at the end of the day, you’ll have made your customers understand what a great investment your product or service is.